willsides/cover-link/readme.txt

 Allows setting a custom aspect ratio.

-Allows linking to a specific page or post by setting the url in the block control bar
+Allows linking to a specific page or post.
+If no link is set, it will default to the current global post.
+If the link is to a local wordpress post, it will use that post's thumbnail as the image.
+If the link is external, no image will be shown.
+There is a open issue to allow manual image selection for better external links (and more customizable local links)

 == Installation ==